 Reader in Modern British History

 I am a historian of feminism and labour movements in Britain, across the nineteenth and twentieth centuries.
 My work to date has examined the intellectual and political formations that drove successive feminist movements, but also how these ideas are ‘lived’ and taken up by women more widely.
 Over the course of my career I have explored how feminism has influenced the emergence of secularism; the reform of higher education; and, most recently, working-class politics.
 I am interested in exploring the political limitations and contradictions of British feminism, especially with regards to class and imperialism, as well as its achievements, and in considering these legacies for feminism today.
 I am now shifting my focus more towards labour history and am in the early stages of developing a collaborative project entitled '"Ordinary" Working-Class People?
 Brexit Britain and the 'New' Labour History'.
 This aims to critically interrogate the contemporary political mobilisation of a 'white' working-class and to consider alternative and more heterogeneous histories of class in Britain.
 I welcome applications from prospective postgraduate students working on nineteenth/twentieth-century feminism and/ or labour movements, or on the history of gender and class more generally.

-- 2016-present: Associate Professor of Modern British History, University of Warwick
+- 2016-2020: Associate Professor of Modern British History, University of Warwick

 - 2012-2016: Assistant Professor of Modern British History, University of Warwick

 - 2011-2012: IAS Postdoctoral Fellowship, University of Warwick

 - 2008-2011: Career Development Fellow, University of Oxford